Soviet PTAB Bombs That Devastated German "Tigers" and "Panthers" Given Second Life by Russian Military

-The PTAB aerial bomb was retrofitted with a side-impact fuze and made with a tail
+PTAB aerial bomb retrofitted with a side-impact fuze and tail unit

-Russian military personnel have modernized the legendary Soviet anti-tank aerial bomb (PTAB) created during the Great Patriotic War.
+The Russian military has modernized the legendary Soviet anti-tank aerial bomb (PTAB), created during the Great Patriotic War.
 These munitions were used by Il-2 attack aircraft to destroy German "Tigers" and "Panthers".

 Dropping anti-tank bombs with a cumulative effect (PTAB)